 - valid Canadian provincial or territorial driver's licence

 - complete and sign the Canadian Automobile Association (CAA) IDP application form

 Change Your Currency

 Foreign travel is often more expensive than most people plan for.
-The Foreign Affairs and International Trade Canada Web site provides some information about Financial Assistance abroad.
+The Foreign Affairs, Trade and Development Canada Web site provides some information about Financial Assistance abroad.